 - Private investigators retained for different cases throughout the year

-Each of these vendors typically operates as an independent contractor, and each is likely to cross the $600 threshold when payments are properly aggregated.
+Each of these vendors typically operates as an independent contractor, and each can cross the reporting threshold when payments are aggregated across matters.

 Building Controls That Catch Cumulative Totals